JBStepan/JBStepan/README.md

 - Pronouns: He/Him/His

 - Main Languages: Typescript/Javascript, Python, GDScript
-- Also knows: HTML, CSS, C#, Linode, Vultr, Docker, Bash,
+- Also knows: HTML, CSS, C#, Linode, Docker, Bash

 > Yes that is baby yoda, and no I did not get permisson from Disney, sue me